pkamath2/crowd-eval-audio/README.md

 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

 A frontend focused framework to setup and conduct perceptual listening tests on crowdsourced platforms such as Amazon's Mechanical Turk.
+This project resulted from a need for a lightweight plug and play framework for conducting listening tests w/ minimal setup requirements (no DB installations etc for basic setup).

 This framework used in conjunction with the External API on Mechanical Turk provides an configurable, multi-page, intuitive listening test interface for participants.